nmakhari/Minimax-Checkers/README.md

 This project makes use of a minimax algorithm in order to choose the best move for the computer to make when playing against you.
-Code is written in c++ in order to work along side and arduino, which displays the current board state on an LED Matrix and takes player input with buttons.
+Code is written in c++ in order to work along side an arduino, which displays the current board state on an LED Matrix and takes player input with buttons.
 This project is a self contained checkers game, including pvp and pve functionalities, the minimax rests on top of a strong framework of rules optimized for its preformance.